The Jikes RVM version 3.1.3 runs on the following systems:

 We are happy to take patches to support more platforms.
 However, we can’t guarantee proper maintenance without suitable regression machines.

 - PPC little endian is currently not supported.
+It’s currently unlikely that this will be developed without community contributions.
 We have access to a POWER8 machine via the GCC compile farm so we can test and review patches.
-However, we don’t have the resources to start a port ourselves right now.

 - There are no plans to support other architectures at this time.
 If you want to have support for another architecture in the mainline Jikes RVM so that it ends up in an official release, we urge you to contact the team via the core mailing list before starting your work.
 This will make integration of the port much easier.
 If you have questions about private ports (i.e. ports that you cannot or do not want to contribute to the mainline), please use the researchers list instead of the core list.